Back to Portfolio

 Type Process Documentation · Case Study

-Tools Claude · Lovable · Jira · Figma
+Tools Claude · AI Prototyping Tools · Jira · Figma

 I've spent years at the intersection of healthcare UX and product management, designing tools used by clinicians, care coordinators, researchers, and data teams.
 The work is complex, the stakes are high, and the timelines are never long enough.
 AI changed that equation for me.
 Not by replacing my judgment, but by compressing the distance between an idea and a working prototype.

 I now spend roughly 20% of the time I used to on design execution, and I redirect the rest into product strategy, cross-functional alignment, and deeper stakeholder work.
-This case study walks through my end-to-end process using a concept project I built to demonstrate it: an AI-assisted clinical note triage tool for hospital care coordinators.
+This is my end-to-end process — the same approach I bring to every product I build.

 Design execution time saved